anotherpit/ap-transclude/README.md

 Further
 =======

-- Each of `apTranscludeHost`, `apTranscludeInto` and `apTranscludeSlot` directives are `transluce:true` and `replace:false` so there might be some excess nodes in markup.
+- Each of `apTranscludeHost`, `apTranscludeFragment` and `apTranscludeSlot` directives are `transluce:true` and `replace:false` so there might be some excess nodes in markup.
 We should investigate if we can safely use `replace:true` in conjunction with `ngRepeat`, `ngIf` and so on.
-- Looks like we can implement `apTranscludeDefault` directive to inject default slot markup inside `apTranscludeInto`.
+- Looks like we can implement `apTranscludeDefault` directive to inject default slot markup inside `apTranscludeFragment`.

 Any related contributions are welcome.